 The following is a summary of the NI 43-101 Technical Report, Macarthur Minerals Limited: Hematite Mineral Resource, Ularring Hematite Project, Western Australia, dated September 27, 2012, (filed October 1, 2012) ("Ularring Hematite PFS Technical Report"), a full copy of which is available under the Company's profile on SEDAR at www.sedar.com.
 The Ularring Hematite PFS Technical Report is specifically incorporated by reference herein.
 Readers are directed to review the Ularring Hematite PFS Technical Report which qualifies the following disclosure.
 The following summary is not exhaustive.
 The Ularring Hematite PFS Technical Report is intended to be read as a whole, and sections should not be read or relied upon out of context.
 The Ularring Hematite PFS Technical Report contains the expression of the professional opinions of "qualified persons" as defined under NI 43-101 based upon information available at the time of preparation of the Ularring Hematite PFS Technical Report.
-David Williams MAusIMM, MAIG, of CSA Global Pty Ltd, Kent Bannister FAusIMM of CSA Global Pty Ltd and Damian Connelly FAusIMM of Mineral Engineering Technical Services Pty Ltd, qualified persons under NI 43-101, have consented to extracts from, or a summary of, the Ularring Hematite PFS Technical Report in the AIF.
+David Williams MAUSIMM, MAIG, of CSA Global Pty Ltd, Kent Bannister FAUSIMM of CSA Global Pty Ltd and Damian Connelly FAUSIMM of Mineral Engineering Technical Services Pty Ltd, qualified persons under NI 43-101, have consented to extracts from, or a summary of, the Ularring Hematite PFS Technical Report in the AIF.

 The Company released the results of the Ularring PFS on August 16, 2012 based on the current Mineral Resource estimate at that time which was supported by a technical report on that was lodged on June 29, 2012.
+Since the Ularring Hematite PFS Technical Report, the Company announced an update to the Ularring Hematite Project based upon revised cost estimates, resulting in reduced opex and capex estimates on work undertaken (news release dated January 23, 2014).